 The UK government's advice in such cases has been to contact your GP, who may refer you to an allergy specialist, or arrange a particular vaccine for you.
 But allergy specialists are in desperately short supply and (as A. and others have found to their cost) a GP's attitude to your case or their facilities for handling vaccines can vary widely.
 And besides, there is no suitable vaccine anyway.
 There is no other guidance or immediate action to make available safe vaccines for the vulnerable.

 Nor is any significant clinical data available.
 Some specialists have been recording their own data based on their case notes, but this is fragmentary and uncoordinated.
-The vaccine manufacturers are of course organising studies into the side effects of their own vaccines, but the extent to which allergies and similar reactions might be involved – and especially might be aggravated by repeat exposure – is not on their agendas; indeed, in the rush to market they tend to actively avoid testing their vaccines on known allergy sufferers.
+Some local health authorities do not even have any allergy specialist to refer Covid patents to, as required by the Green Book.
+For example Hereford and Worcester have only a couple of respiratory specialists "with an interest in allergies".
+The vaccine manufacturers are of course organising studies into the side effects of their own vaccines, but the extent to which allergies and similar reactions to different ingredients might be involved – and especially might be aggravated by repeat exposure – is not on their agendas; indeed, in the rush to market they tend to actively avoid testing their vaccines on known allergy sufferers.

-This laxity has to some extent been understandable.
+This laxity was in the past some extent been understandable.
 In the desperate rush to roll out effective measures for the vast majority, in the face of ever-evolving new variants, it was inevitable that governments, researchers and manufacturers had no time or resources left for the marginal cases.
 That is understandable enough.
-Studies into allergic reactions are at least now under way, but it is unclear whether they are designed to tease out the distinction between the active ingredients and the various additives, so the usefulness of their ultimate conclusions is debatable and there is a danger that the Evusheld blunder, conflating the overall package with the active ingredient, will remain institutionalised and endemic.
-Even these results will take time to draw out, and action on their conclusions is even farther away.
+Studies of a sort into allergic reactions have at least been conducted, but it is unclear whether they were able to tease out the distinction between the active ingredients and the various additives, so the usefulness of their ultimate conclusions is at best debatable.

-If you are already an allergy sufferer, or are steadily becoming sensitised, then for now at least you are pretty much on your own.
-You have little more than this page of notes to help you through.
+If you are already an allergy sufferer, or are steadily becoming sensitised, then for now at least you are still pretty much on your own.
+Even almost two years down the line, you have little more than this page of notes to help you through.

 I am not given to startling headlines when analysing complex health issues, but one conclusion stands out starkly.
 Despite a dozen or more vaccines and treatments for Covid being approved in the UK,

 There is NO allergy-safe Covid vaccine or prophylactic available in the UK!
-The only allergy-safe medication is the Veklury post-infection intravenous drug.
+The only even potentially allergy-safe medication is the Veklury post-infection intravenous drug.

-Patient A. spent days and days researching the Internet, calling NHS support lines and emailing those responsible.
-Many hours have been spent by NHS staff following up or escalating the issues raised, and responding or treating them as best they can.
+Patient A. has spent months and months researching the Internet, calling NHS support lines, emailing those responsible and contacting the media.
+Many hours have been spent by NHS staff following up or escalating the issues raised, some even responding to or treating them as best they can.
 Many hours of NHS time have been spent on A. that should not have been necessary, including two emergency ambulance calls to A&E. Had the information been made available and the UK Government taken a few simple measures, this could easily have been avoided.
 Yes, they can easily do something about this, even if the full monty will take them years to work through.
 What we need right now is to:

 One substitute adjuvant already in use is the saponin formulation Matrix-M, just don't combine it with Polysorbate 80!
 Another promising candidate might prove to be peptide SN50, according to new research by the University of Chicago Pritzker School of Molecular Engineering.
 See "New vaccine design reduces inflammation, enhances protection".